railsadminteam/rails_admin/README.md

 ## <a name="notices">Notices</a>

+`:attr_accessible` is now taken into account: restricted fields are not editable anymore, and mass-assignement security isn't bypassed anymore.
+Be careful if you whitelist attributes, you'll need to whitelist association 'id' methods as well : `division_id`, `player_ids`, `commentable_type`, `commentable_id`, etc.

 Default scopes are now fully *active* in list views (ordering is overriden, obvisously) as they used to a while ago.
 This is not configurable (that would bring consistency issues with cancan scoping which brings default scope).
 If you don't want some default scopes in RailsAdmin, either move your scoping rules to cancan, or activate your default scope conditionnaly on user/url prefix.

 Configuration with ActiveRecord::Base#rails_admin is not recommended anymore and should be